Attorneys

 Alexis "Lex" Kramer

-Alexis "Lex" Kramer was born in 1962 in Easton, Maryland.
-He received his undergraduate degree from Loyola College in Baltimore, Maryland; his Masters from Georgetown University; and his law degree from the University of Maryland.
-Since graduating from Loyola College in 1985, Lex has served as both an active and reserve Officer in the U. S. Navy and in 2005 retired as a Lieutenant Commander.
-He is the President of the Board of Directors for the Critchlow Adkins Children's Centers, a local non-profit, and served as the Treasurer for the Talbot County Bar Library from 2003 through 2017.
-Additionally, Lex has participated in the MSBA High School Mock Trial Program since 2007; represented numerous clients through Mid-Shore Pro Bono; and frequently conducts the Talbot County Pro Se Clinics.
+Alexis “Lex” Kramer was born in 1962 in Easton, Maryland.
+He received his undergraduate degree from Loyola College in Baltimore, Maryland, his Masters from Georgetown University, and his law degree from the University of Maryland.
+Since graduating from Loyola College in 1985, Lex has served as both an active and reserve Officer in the U. S. Navy and in 2005 retired as a Commander.
+He is a past President of the Board of Directors for the Critchlow Adkins Children’s Centers, a local non-profit, served as the Treasurer for the Talbot County Bar Library from 2003 through 2017, and, recently, served on a board for the local YMCA.
+Additionally, Lex has participated in the MSBA High School Mock Trial Program since 2007; represented numerous clients through Mid-Shore Pro Bono; and frequently conducts the Talbot County and Shore Legal Access Pro Se Clinics.
 Lex is engaged in a general practice including civil and domestic/family law litigation, banking, foreclosures, business, real estate, and estate planning and administration.

 David J. Baines